Pansies 23-XIII

 • FAMILY RHAMNACEAE

-• New Jersey Tea (Ceanothus americanus) - NOAH - Heckman Rock Garden at MOBOT
+• New Jersey Tea (Ceanothus americanus) - Heckman Rock Garden at MOBOT - NOAH

 • FAMILY ROSACEAE

 • Multiflora Rose (Rosa multiflora) - most iNat observations in the US for Rosales.
-Introduced.
+Introduced. - 6 (Onondaga)

-• Toyon (Heteromeles arbutifolia) - most native iNat observations in the US for Rosales.
+• Toyon (Heteromeles arbutifolia) - most native iNat observations in the US for Rosales

 • Berries (Prunus) - Great Smoky Mountains NP